My team “Maillot 24Tokyo” ride of AR Nihonbashi Flèche 2020

 I have a Swift Ozette XL randonneuring bag on order, which is supposed to arrive later this month.
 With that I wouldn’t have to split items between my small front bag, a clothes sack and a drawstring rucksack I mostly kept on top of the front bag.
 Chances are, I also wouldn’t have dropped my wallet on the road once (I quickly retrieved it) or have dropped a bunch of bananas another time (ditto).
 The Ozette XL will be very welcome.

 The cleat failure on my Shimano SH-M088LE shoes could have been prevented with maintenance, but honest – who ever checks bolt tension on cycling shoes?
 Well, not me at least.
-The left shoe is gradually tearing up, perhaps as a late result of damaged suffered in a crash last November.
-In case case it looks like I’ll have to order a new pair soon, after something like two years and 20,000 km.
+The left shoe is gradually tearing up, perhaps as a late result of damage suffered in a crash last November.
+In any case it looks like I’ll have to order a new pair soon, after something like two years and 20,000 km.

 The flaky performance of the Wahoo speed and cadence sensor on this ride came as a disappointment.
 I’ve already taken it off the bike and instead installed the Garmin magnetless speed and cadence sensor set, which has been getting good reviews.
 This was one of the cases where trying to save money ended up costing even more money.